vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/25_Sources_for_Reconstructing_Ancient_Forms_of_shi.md

 19 Excavations in Mansar after the writing of the present article have shown me wrong.

-Although I still think that the Mansar Śiva image in the National Museum has been the main image of the temple complex unearthed at the Hid
+Although I still think that the Mansar Śiva image in the National Museum has been the main image of the temple complex unearthed at the Hiḍimbā T

-. imbā T

 . ekd